jhl3676-hub/FOSR-OpenSet-JPR/README.md

 - `--target_data`: Path to the target-domain dataset (required for DA mode)
 - `--mode`: Running mode
   - `basic`: Source-only evaluation
-  - `da`: Source trained model and test in target using DA mode
+  - `da`: Training with Source and testing with Domain Adaptation.

 ---

 ## Dataset

-数据集可以从data路径中下载，包含JPR2024_rayleigh.mat,JPR2024_rician.mat and JPR2024_gaussian.mat 数据集详情见论文.
+Please place the dataset files in the data/ directory.
+The datasets include:

+- `JPR2024_gaussian.mat

+- `JPR2024_rayleigh.mat

+- `JPR2024_rician.mat

 ---